oceanprotocol/pdr-backend/READMEs/vps.md

 - On the bottom right, there's a table with a list of resources ("MyVm", "MyVM-ip", "MyVM-nsg", "MyVM-vnet", ..).
 In it, click the "-nsgs" resource.
 - Now you're in the "Network Security Group" (nsg) section
 - In the sidebar on left, click on "Inbound security rules"
 - Click the "+ Add" button in about center middle.
 A side window will pop up.
-Keep all fields default except: "Destination port ranges" = 8545, "Protocol" = TCP, "Priority" = 100.
+Keep all fields default except: "Destination port ranges" = 8545, "Protocol" = TCP, "Priority" = 100, "Name" = RPC.
 Click "Add" button on side window bottom left.
 Congrats!
 Now you've exposed port 8545 (RPC) via TCP.
 - Repeat the previous step for port 9000 (Subgraph), priority 110.

 (Ref: these [instructions](https://learn.microsoft.com/en-us/answers/questions/1190066/how-can-i-open-a-port-in-azure-so-that-a-constant).)